 Community representatives wanted to express their appreciation for the work undertaken by Granite Construction, Nolte Associates, and sub-contractor(s) on the Empire Infrastructure project.

 Town of Hickman

+A community meeting was held on August 5, 2010.
 Community representative requested more information on the Homeless Prevention and Rapid Re-housing Program to be provided by a member of County staff.

 South Modesto